Lateralus138/hosts-compression-scripts/README.md

  Therefore it's a great idea to compress larges hosts files, especially in Windows and one can do so with scripts found here.
 My last compression (as of the official release of this project) turned 189k+ hostnames into 21k+ lines and went from an hour plus of no internet after boot to instantaneous internet.

- NOTE 1: There's a misconception that the host's file size matters (some people say over 1MB is problematic) and it really doesn't.
+ NOTE 1: There's a misconception that the hosts file's file size matters (some people say over 1MB is problematic) and it really doesn't.
 It's more about the number or URLS per IP line.
 For example; a file size of 6MB+ compresses down to 5MB and runs exponentially better to near unnoticeable.

 ### Motivation